Modern Slavery Statement

 Overview

-This is our sixth annual statement to outline the steps we are taking as an organisation to ensure that slavery and human trafficking is not taking place in our business or the supply chains which serve it.
-This statement explains what we did in our financial year (FY) ending 31 July 2023 and gives details of our planned actions for our current financial year ending 31 July 2024.
+This is our seventh annual statement to outline the steps we are taking as an organisation to ensure that slavery and human trafficking is not taking place in our business or the supply chains which serve it.
+This statement explains what we did in our financial year (FY) ending 31 July 2024 and gives details of our planned actions for our current financial year ending 31 July 2025.

 We are a family business and care very genuinely for the welfare of our colleagues, customers and all those who work in our supply chain providing goods or services.

 At the heart of our commitment is our membership of Sedex, in conjunction with the buying group we belong to, The Tillington Group.
-FY 23 has been our third full year of membership of Sedex and further details of how we are using this resource are outlined below.
+FY 24 has been our fourth full year of membership of Sedex and further details of how we are using this resource are outlined below.
 Back in FY20 we redrafted our supplier documents and those of the Tillington Group to make sure that suppliers are aware of our supplier code of conduct.
+These are regularly reviewed and updated.
 Progress in signing up suppliers to our new documents is explained below.

 Our Business

 Our company is registered in the UK and our business comprises 16 garden centres with café bars.
 We also own Barnsfold Nurseries Limited, a grower of bedding plants and perennials.
+The directors of Barnsfold signed its first anti modern slavery statement on 12 January 2024 and this will be reviewed early in the New Year.
 All our premises are located in the South East of England.
 We are therefore governed and regulated by UK law.
 We do not employ anyone working outside the UK.
 We take pride in complying with both the letter and the spirit of UK employment law and best practice and seek to encourage healthy working relationships and a culture of openness throughout our business.
 This approach is backed up by relevant policies, including our whistle-blowing policy.

 Our Modern Slavery Policy